When considering a buy, some things to consider:

 2. Rarity.
 Other things being equal, a rare pen or rare color sells for more than more widely available ones.

 3. Manufacturer.
-Other things being equal, there are two, possible three tiers of desirable manufacturers.
+Other things being equal, there are two, possibly three tiers of desirable manufacturers (of American origin).
 They are Eversharp, Parker, Sheaffer, and Waterman’s,—the big four.
 In the same league are Conklin, Conway-Stewart, John Holland, Swan, and many other smaller companies.
 Second tier pens may write just as well, but are valued less by collectors because they are perceived as not as well made.
 Some are Diamond Point, Eclipse, Eagle, Esterbrook, Gold Bond, and Wearever (a separate file discusses Wearever, often consigned to “third tier” pens.)

 4. Age.
 Some older pens are worth more, others that are newer are worth more because they have some other quality.
 In general, pens from before 1930 are worth more, while pens from 1960 through 1980 are valued lower.
 (Note: “Vintage pens” are often defined as pens made 50 years or more ago–but this is arbitrary.)